 - Vomiting, if caterpillar or caterpillar hairs are eaten

 - Shortness of breath

-If the caterpillar touched the eyes, flush the eyes immediately with plenty of water and then get medical help.
+If the caterpillar touched your eyes, flush your eyes right away with plenty of water, and then get medical help.

 Get medical care if you breathe in caterpillar hairs.

 - Person's age, weight, and condition

 - Time of the incident